 While researchers have discovered certain genetic and environmental factors that seem to influence the development of Parkinson’s, there is no single cause of Parkinson’s or predictor of who will get it.

 The complexity of the brain has made the search for the underlying causes of Parkinson’s difficult.
-While there is currently no known cause of Parkinson’s, scientists and researchers believe a unique combination of genetics, environment, lifestyle and other factors are at play for each person who develops the disease.
-Some people with Parkinson’s may be have a genetic connection and will often have someone else in their family with Parkinson’s.
+While there is currently no known cause of Parkinson’s, scientists and researchers believe a unique combination of genetics, environment, lifestyle and other factors are at play for each person who develops it.
+Some people with Parkinson’s may have a genetic connection and will often have someone else in their family with Parkinson’s.
 Others may point to specific environmental factors, such exposure to pesticides, or lifestyle factors, like head trauma, that they believe influenced their developing Parkinson’s.

 How is Parkinson's diagnosed?

 Since no two cases of Parkinson’s are ever exactly alike, Parkinson’s can be very difficult to diagnose.
 Physicians determine you have Parkinson’s after reviewing your medical history, self-reported symptoms and a clinical examination conducted by a neurologist or a movement disorder specialist.

 A Parkinson’s diagnosis requires you have two out of three primary motor symptoms:

 - Tremor (shaking, usually of the arm, leg or chin, while at rest)